The subject of stool warrants plenty of attention. That’s because your poop color, smell, and shape say a lot about your health.

 On an average, though, the human body needs between 18 and 72 hours to convert food into this waste before passing it out of the system.
 While some people have a bowel movement once daily or three times per week, those who could be described as more “regular” do so as many as three times every day.

 Of course, bathroom habits vary due to diet, exercise, travel, stress, medications, hormonal fluctuations, sleep patterns, illness, surgery, and childbirth.
-And the ease with which you move your bowels is far more important than frequency.
-Generally, you needn’t push or strain yourself during the process.
-It should be as effortless as peeing or passing some gas.
+And the ease with which you move your bowels is far

 On the other hand, when the frequency of your defecation is reduced, while the transit time is prolonged, you may be constipated.
 Not fun!
 This results in dry, hardened excrement.
-Those over the age of 65 run the risk of becoming constipated the most and should therefore pay closer attention to their stools.
+Those over the age of 65 run the risk of becoming constipated the most and should, therefore, pay closer attention to their stools.

 Reportedly, 26 percent of women and 16 percent of men 65 years and older consider themselves constipated.
 In people over 84, the reported incidence is 34 and 26 percent, respectively.
 You may be surprised to learn that your predisposition to constipation is not a direct consequence of normal aging.
 It’s most often caused by medications that affect nerve conduction and smooth muscle function.
 The gears in your colon just don’t work as efficiently.
 Other factors that put seniors at risk of constipation include low-fiber diets, limited fluid intake, impaired mobility, and cognitive disorders.